 I have worked as a psychotherapist with individuals and groups in private practice and within a number of charity settings and NHS trusts, with clients from a wide variety of backgrounds and issues.
-I am registered and accredited with a number of professional organisations and abide by their codes of practice: UK Council for Psychotherapy; British Association of Counselling and Psychotherapy; Health & Care Professions Council and British Association of Art Therapists.
+I am registered and accredited with various professional organisations and abide by their codes of practice: UK Council for Psychotherapy; British Association of Counselling and Psychotherapy; Health & Care Professions Council and British Association of Art Therapists.
 For more information about me, please click the button below.

 I am an integrative therapist, which means that I adapt my way of working according to your personality and concerns, drawing on a variety of theories.
 I believe that we are all born with innate wisdom and creativity, that sometimes gets lost in protective barriers that we have built in our past.

 These are some of the common issues that people come and see me for.
 This list is not exhaustive; please contact me if you are not sure if I can help.

-- Feeling down, flat or depressed
+Feeling down, flat or depressed

-- Work related stress
+Work related stress

-- Loss and bereavement
+Loss and bereavement

-- Shame and guilt
+Shame and guilt

-- (Childhood) trauma or neglect
+(Childhood) trauma or neglect

 If you are curious to find out what it is like to work with me, the next step would be to book an initial (no obligation) consultation or phone call.
 If after this, you still feel unsure, I would be happy to help you connect to other psychotherapists or counsellors in South West London.